fac27/Carl-Portfolio/learnings/http.md

 ![](/Assets/Async-ss.png)

-We have used asyncronous programming to fetch data from multiple API's and sort it.
-One example was the asyncronous call on the Police data api.
+We have used asynchronous programming to fetch data from multiple API's and sort it.
+One example was the asynchronous call on the Police data api.

 ## 2. Use callbacks to access values that aren’t available synchronously